-Get Family Green Cards with the Help of an Experienced San Antonio Immigration Lawyer
+Get Family Green Cards With the Help of an Experienced Texas Immigration Lawyer

 U.S. immigration law places family members into separate preference categories for the purpose of granting family green cards.
 The highest priority goes to immediate relatives, which includes parents, spouses and unmarried children of adult U.S. citizens.
 Next in line are grown (21 years old or older) but unmarried children of U.S. citizens.
 The next preference category includes the spouses and unmarried children, including grown but unmarried children, of lawful permanent residents.
 After those family members come the married children of U.S. citizens, followed by siblings of U.S. citizens.